St Mary's College Boat Club

 St Mary's College Boat Club (SMCBC) is the rowing club of St Mary's College at Durham University in the North East of England.

-The club has over 40 members and shares its boathouse with St Chad's College Boat Club on the banks of the River Wear.
-The club competes at a regional and college level throughout the year.
+The club has over 40 members and uses Clive’s Boat House on the banks of the River Wear.
+The club is a participant at Durham Regatta, races across the north east, and Durham College Rowing events.